 This undertaking applies to the services identified in Schedule 1.
-For access to the Brisbane International Cruise Terminal, see the separate access arrangements available at [insert link].
+For Brisbane International Cruise Terminal, separate access arrangements are in place.

 2 Objectives

 The objective of this undertaking is to outline the terms and conditions that the Company must adhere to when granting access seekers access to Services provided at the Port.